-Thank you for choosing Neighborhood Health Plan of Rhode Island.
-This issue of Close Friends contains important information about the benefits, programs and services Neighborhood offers you and your family.
-We want to make sure you understand and are happy with our services.
-Save this issue to refer to all year.
+Thank you for choosing Neighborhood Health Plan of Rhode Island (Neighborhood).
+This issue of Close Friends has key information about the benefits, programs and services we offer you and your family.
+We want to make sure you know our services and are happy with them.
+Save this issue as a handy guide.
+Thanks for being a part of Neighborhood and stay well!